ludus-leonis/FreeBeeGee/docs/datamodel.md

 }
 ```

-If a room's library does not have assets of a particular type, the entry will be missing.
+If a room's library does not have any *Asset* of a particular type, the entry will be missing.

 ## Pieces

-When assets are displayed on a table and become 'tangible', they are called pieces.
-Pieces extend the asset information by data like position, rotation, etc. Multiple pieces can share the same asset.
+When an *Asset* is displayed on a table and become 'tangible', and is called piece.
+A pieces extends its *Asset* information by data like position, rotation, etc. Multiple pieces can share the same *Asset*.

 A minimal piece contains the following information: